 Beans are usually washed and have that “Classic Coffee” taste with a medium body and medium acidity.
 Nuts, chocolate, fruit and citrus flavors are common, for some varietals floral flavor is the signature.

-These beans are very expensive due to labour costs, not quality.
-Generally medium bodied, somehow berry with hint of citrus notes.
+Low altitude but still great tasting due to the influence of the ocean.
+However don’t judge these beans by their price: they’re very expensive due to American labour costs, not necessarily quality.
+Generally medium bodied, light berry with a hint of citrus notes.
 Aromas of light flowers and vanilla are common.

 These come in two types, both of which have pretty unusual flavour profiles:

-Anaerobic Fermented and Wet hulled beans are earthy and mossy with spices.
+Anaerobic Fermented and Wet hulled beans beans are earthy and mossy with spices.
 An acquired taste.
+When someone says they dislike Indonesian coffees, they usually mean wet hulled Indonesian beans.

-Washed or natural processed beans from Indonesia are somehow floral with sweet spices like cinnamon, caramel with cedar notes when beans are roasted light or medium.
+Washed or natural processed beans from Indonesia are subtly floral with sweet spices like cinnamon, caramel with cedar notes when roasted light or medium.
 Some have aromatic herbal aromas.
-Dark chocolate is usual when it is roasted dark.
+Dark chocolate is common when roasted dark.

 Papua New Guinea

-Washed processing here gives the coffee milk chocolate, light citrus, vanilla and somehow floral notes.
+Washed processing here gives the coffee milk chocolate, light citrus, vanilla and curiously floral notes.
 Coffee from Papua New Guinea is famous for its good balance.

 The origin of coffee, this continent has a wide, wide variety of beans to explore.